How to Stop ISP Throttling (Full Guide)

 How do Internet Providers Control Speed?

-Internet service providers control the speed of their internet users in several ways.
+Internet providers control speed in a few ways.
 These include:

 How to Tell if Your Internet is Being Throttled